 \subsection{Literature review}

 A widely adopted approach for solving two-stage optimization problems is called adaptive optimization (also known as adjustable optimization); see, e.g., \citep*{bental2004adjustable, bertsimas2015on, bertsimas2016duality, bertsimas2012on, bertsimas2018scalable, bertsimas2019adaptive, elhousni2021on, goh2010distributionally, xu2018copositive}.
-In adaptive optimization, rather than letting the second-stage decision be optimal given the first-stage decision and the uncertain quantities, one restricts the second-stage decision to depend on the uncertain quantities via a pre-specified parametric decision rule, typically affine or piece-wise affine. \citet{chen2020robust} propose a framework for adaptive DRO with the so-called event-wise ambiguity set.
-Under the event-wise affine decision rule, the problem is computationally tractable and conservative solutions can be computed using state-of-the-art commercial solvers.
-It has been empirically shown by \citet{saif2021data} in a distributionally robust capacitated facility location problem that the conservative solutions produced by adaptive DRO with an affine decision rule is comparable to the exact solutions.
-Despite this, to the best of our knowledge, there is no theoretical bound for the sub-optimality of the conservative solutions resulted from adaptive DRO.
-In fact, the use of adaptive decision rules may even lead to infeasibility, as shown by \citet[Equation~(13)]{bertsimas2019adaptive}.
+In adaptive optimization, rather than letting the second-stage decision be optimal given the first-stage decision and the uncertain quantities, one restricts the second-stage decision to depend on the uncertain quantities via pre-specified parametric decision rules, typically affine or piece-wise affine. \citet*{chen2020robust} proposed a framework for adaptive DRO with the so-called event-wise ambiguity set.
+Under the event-wise affine decision rule, the problem is computationally tractable, and conservative solutions can be computed using state-of-the-art commercial solvers.
+It has been empirically shown by \citet*{saif2021data} in a distributionally robust capacitated facility location problem that conservative solutions produced by adaptive DRO with an affine decision rule are comparable to exact solutions.
+Despite this, to the best of our knowledge, there is no theoretical bound for the sub-optimality of conservative solutions.
+In fact, the use of adaptive decision rules may even lead to infeasibility, as shown by \citet*[Equation~(13)]{bertsimas2019adaptive}.